Naveena Saraswathi Sabatham: Critical reception

-Naveena Saraswathi Sabatham received mixed reviews from critics.
-Baradwaj Rangan wrote, "Very occasionally, a line or a sight gag makes you smile, like the one with the roadside idli seller with a signboard that announces "pizza" and "burger."
+Baradwaj Rangan wrote for The Hindu, "Very occasionally, a line or a sight gag makes you smile, like the one with the roadside idli seller with a signboard that announces "pizza" and "burger."
 Otherwise, it's all very exhausting".
-Indiaglitz said, "Motive is in place perfectly; however it has taken to long to be conveyed.
-Revolving around four men almost all the time, the film could have avoided a few scenes that occupied time.
-The 1966 flick has certainly influenced 'Naveena Saraswathi Sabatham' he arriving at its climax twist, but has got nothing in connection with it otherwise." and added, "In all, the film is a brand new concept, with a contemporary message and a revolutionary screenplay, although it ultimately ends in an old fashion.
-A clean entertainer by nature, 'Naveena Saraswathi Sabatham' is old wine in a not-exactly-new but quite a fancy bottle."
 Sify called it disappointing and wrote, "The film has no basic logic or reason and seems to have been made with the only intention of trying to tickle the funny bone of the viewers, without any content" and added "There is a scene in the second half of the film where Naradar tells Lord Siva that the story isn't progressing fast, people will be posting on Facebook and Twitter that the first half of the film is super while the second half is Mokkai!
 It sort of sums up NSS".

-The Times of India gave 2.5 stars out of 5 and pointed out the same as Sify, "There is a scene in the second half in which Naradar tells Lord Siva that the story isn't progressing and by this time, people will be posting on Facebook and Twitter that the first half of the film is super while the second half is mokkai...Sadly, it is also the most profound statement in the entire film — not only on the audiences of today but also on the films we get these days, including this one, which just turns dreary, minutes after we enter the second half".
+M. Suganth of The Times of India gave 2.5 stars out of 5 and noted that Naradar's statement to Siva "is also the most profound statement in the entire film — not only on the audiences of today but also on the films we get these days, including this one, which just turns dreary, minutes after we enter the second half".
 IANS gave 2 out of 5 stars and wrote, "The humour is stale and has been used for years now.
 The film meanders at a snail's pace and becomes extremely tedious in the second half.
 He (Chandru) throws in what are supposedly a few funny incidents that hardly evoke any laughter, forget the entertainment.
 This is not even a film you can force yourself to watch because you have paid money.
 It's god's way of punishing us for all the bad we have done in our lives".
-Talking about the performances, Behindwoods said, "VTV Ganesh is the biggest takeaway from the movie and he moves the second half forward with his antics on the island.
-The portions where he speaks chaste Tamil in his hoarse voice are a riot.
-Jai's shrill voice has been his USP all along and he comfortably delivers what was expected." and added "Sathyan and Rajkumar as the other two friends play their roles with ease and fit in with the group.
-Niveda Thomas appears in exactly two scenes and two songs!"